GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Species/Naghai.md

 **Slippery**: Once per encounter, when brawling or being trampled, when you would use your [Rflx] and roll a die, you may gain a bonus equal to half of your level.
 This is done after you roll the die, but before it is revealed if it is a success or failure.

 **Tail Slap**: As a reaction, you may use your tail to inflict a club attack against a creature within 2 feet in any direction.
-Additionally, anytime you perform an attack as a result of your reaction, you may treat it as a club or unarmed attack using your tail.
+Additionally, anytime you perform an attack with your tail as a result of your reaction, you may treat it as a club or bare attack.

 **Tail Sweep**: Once per round, when your unarmed attack would be a critical hit or you slam a brawling opponent, you may use your reaction to do one of the following;